razziel89/mealie-addons/README.md

 - `PANDOC_FLAGS`:
   Additional flags that shall be passed to any call of [pandoc].
+  This environment variable is optional.
   This allows for customisation of the generated files.
-  The value of the environment variable is interpreted to be a multi-line string that is split at each line break.
+  The value of the environment variable is split into individual arguments at each consecutive occurrence of whitespace.
-  That way, arguments containing whitespace other than newlines are supported.
-  Each line will be passed to [pandoc] as a separate argument, but empty lines will be ignored.

   - Example disabling title pages for all generated EPUB files, defining the value in a docker-compose file: